kostadin-t/btp-terraform/units/unit_4/lesson_3/README.md

 ## Goal 🎯

-The goal of this unit is to make the code better maintainable and re-usable by moving some of our code into modules.
+The goal of this unit is to make the code better maintainable and re-usable by moving some of our code into *modules*.

 ## Refactoring with modules 🛠️